Maria Bertilla Boscardin

-Maria Bertilla Boscardin (6 October 1888 – 20 October 1922) was an Italian nun and nurse who displayed a pronounced devotion to duty in working with sick children and victims of the air raids of World War I. She was later canonised a saint by the Roman Catholic Church.
+Maria Bertilla Boscardin (6 October 1888 – 20 October 1922) was an Italian nun and nurse who displayed a pronounced devotion to duty in working with sick children and victims of the air raids of World War I. She was later canonized a saint by the Roman Catholic Church.
+Because of her difficult upbringing and devoted care for the neglected, she is recognized as a patron saint of the rejected and abused.

 Life

 Early life

 She was born Anna Francesca Boscardin at Brendola, Veneto.
 In her family and town she was known as Annette.
 She was a member of a peasant family.
 Her father, Angelo Boscardin, would testify during her beatification process that he was jealous, violent, and frequently drunk.
 As a child she could only attend school irregularly, as she was needed to help at home and in the fields.
 When she did attend school she also worked as a servant in a nearby home.
 She did not display any particular talents, was thought to be not particularly intelligent, and was often the target of insulting jokes.
 These included being referred to as a "goose" for her slowness by a local clergyman.

 She was allowed to make her First Holy Communion at eight and a half years old, when the authorized age in those years was eleven.
 At twelve years old, she was accepted into the parish association of the “Children of Mary” association.
 The parish priest gave her a catechism as a gift.
 They found it in the pocket of her habit, when she died, at 34 years old.